 Taking immediate action to assist with clean-up of illegally dumped piles prevents nuisance sites, which can attract further dumping if not cleaned up quickly.
 Swift outreach, surveillance, enforcement, and cleanup activities continue to be a critical prevention measure in minimizing large waste tire piles and protecting the environment.
-San Diego and Imperial County will be a priority region for collecting piles of waste tires.
+To address concerns about waste tires in the border region and disadvantaged communities, San Diego and Imperial County will be a priority region for collecting piles of waste tires through various CalRecycle grant programs including the Waste Tire Cleanup, Tire Amnesty, and Local Conservation Corps grant programs.